0x80/mono-ts/README.md

 At first I used `@mono`, and later I switched to `@repo` when I discovered that in the Turborepo examples.
-I like both, because they are equally short and clear, but I went with `@repo` because I expect it is more likely to become a standard.
+I like both, because they are equally short and clear, but I went with `@repo` because I expect it will become the standard.

 ### Packages